Shake Your Head: Background

 The original version features Black Sabbath singer Ozzy Osbourne on lead vocals.
 Madonna had auditioned for the vocal but was not used on the final release.

 In 1992, it was re-recorded and remixed by house music producer Steve "Silk" Hurley, and features actress Kim Basinger alongside a re-recorded Ozzy Osbourne on vocals.
 It appeared on the group's compilation album Hello Dad...
 I'm in Jail.

 The original plan for the re-release was to restore Madonna's vocals to the track, but she refused to grant permission, hence Basinger was approached instead.
 However, Madonna's restored vocals were accidentally released on two occasions.
 A full Madonna vocal appears on the two-LP and double-cassette formats of compilation release Now Dance 92, entitled the 12-inch mix.
 The CD format of this compilation includes the regular 7-inch mix, however.
 The 12-inch and CD single formats of Was (Not Was)'s follow-up single, "Somewhere in America (There's a Street Named after My Dad)", includes a Dub Mix of "Shake Your Head" which uses several of Madonna's vocals.
-Although the song did not chart in the US, it was the band's biggest commercial success across the Atlantic, reaching number four on the UK Singles Chart.
+Although the song did not chart in the US, it was the band's biggest commercial success in the United Kingdom, reaching number four on the UK Singles Chart.

 There are several versions of the 1992 remake: